 Drugs to fight cancer are often targets for counterfeiters due to their cost and need in life-saving medical treatments.
 The American Cancer Society has provided a number of important tips for those seeking medicines to fight cancer, or other ailments, online.
 Tips include how to purchase medicines online safely, how to properly identify legitimate online pharmacies, and how to avoid fraudulent websites.

-November is National Diabetes Awareness Month and with the rise in the number of people diagnosed with diabetes there is increased concern over illegally sold products promising to prevent, treat, and cure diabetes.
+With the rise in the number of people diagnosed with diabetes each year, there is increased concern over illegally sold products promising to prevent, treat, and cure diabetes.
 The U.S. Food and Drug Administration has resources and videos to remind consumers of the importance of purchasing only FDA-approved medications from reputable online pharmacies.
 Learn about the concerns of fraudulent diabetes medications, see examples of illegally-sold products and the misleading claims listed on these products, and find tips for how to identify safe online pharmacies.

-In December 2014 EMD Serono, Inc., a pharmaceutical manufacturer specializing in HIV-associated Wasting, infertility and relapsing MS therapeutics, released Check My Meds, a free app available in English for iOS and Android mobile phones.
-Check My Meds enables patients, caregivers and others to verify the authenticity of the serial numbers on most EMD Serono products.
+EMD Serono, Inc., is a pharmaceutical manufacturer specializing in HIV-associated wasting, infertility and relapsing MS therapeutics.
+The Check My Meds app is a free tool available in English for iOS and Android mobile phones.
+It enables patients, caregivers and others to verify the authenticity of the serial numbers on most EMD Serono products.

 In addition to authentication of the EMD Serono medicine package, app users can also connect to support staff for questions about the medication, its appropriate use, and general information.
 This tool underscores the importance of incorporating technology into product security checks in the prescription drug supply chain.